What Does it Mean to Study Gerontology?

 Social and health services assistants are often hired without a college degree, but some specialized education and work experience is preferred.
 An undergraduate certificate or associate degree is usually sufficient for obtaining a job in this field.
 Advancement as a social or health services assistant may require a bachelor's degree in social work.

 Most social workers specialize in one area, such as research, child services, or gerontology.
-A social worker with a degree in gerontology usually specializes in assisting older persons and their families.
-They may provide support for adult children of older parents, teach classes for caregivers of aging parents, and provide advice on housing and long term care options.
+A social worker who has earned a degree in gerontology usually specializes in assisting older persons and their families.
+They may support adult children of older parents, teach classes for caregivers of aging parents, or advise on housing and long term care options.
 In healthcare environments, social workers that specialize in gerontology may assist family members of Alzheimer's patients or help coordinate home health services.

 Social workers are found in hospitals, family and government agencies, and nursing homes.
 They must have excellent communication skills and the ability to work with diverse populations.
 Social workers often assist clients dealing with stressful situations and must exhibit sensitivity.